Leaving A Legacy of Health

 • instead of buying yogurt w fruit at the bottom (which usually has added sugars), but plain unflavored/unsweetened yogurt and add your own fruit (peach slices, blueberries, etc).

 By the way, in my experience, unflavored/unsweetened yogurt tends to be less expensive than the flavored kind.
-Similarly, diy smoothies are usually less expensive than store-bought ones.
+Similarly, DIY smoothies are usually less expensive than store-bought ones.

 So, your body and your pockets will thank you for the extra time and care.